dolphjs/docs/content/cli/scripts.md

 #### Generation

-The `dolph generate` command, as the name implies, generate new Dolph components within the project directory.
+The `$ dolph generate` command creates new Dolph components within the project directory, as the name suggests.

 #### Migration